Noble & Cooley: History

 After suffering some financial setbacks pertaining to globalization of their toy business, the company scaled back its innovation and production efforts and built snare drums and drum sets on demand for the better part of a decade.
 They partnered with business executive, drummer and long time Noble & Cooley player John Keane to reinvigorate the brand.
 A key result of this partnership was the re-introduction of Horizon and Solid Shell Series Kits in 2016.
-The company also purchased the Witt drum company in 2015.
-The first release from this acquisition is the highly touted Walnut snare drum line.
+The company also purchased the Witt drum company the year prior.
+The first release from this acquisition was the highly touted Walnut snare drum line.